To move or improve?

 A home is about much more than the property itself: it’s all about the feel of the community, your next-door neighbours, the children’s school and other local amenities.
 If you love your home’s location but are in need of more space, it will always be worthwhile to improve rather than move.
-This can be achieved through a bespoke conservatory or orangery and means you can stay in the area where you're happy.
-If you're wondering whether your home has enough available space for an orangery or conservatory, read our recent post on the topic here: Do I have room for an orangery or conservatory on my home?
+This can be achieved through a bespoke conservatory or orangery and means you can stay in the area where you’re happy.

 When making a decision whether to move or improve, the first thing to consider is how much each option will cost.
 Extending and improving your current property is the more affordable option: if you need more space, a high-quality conservatory will be the most affordable option whilst a loft conversion will be slightly more expensive depending on the location, the size of the loft and the number and type of windows.
-To get a more accurate idea of costs, get in touch with our friendly team.

 Increase the value of your home